Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

 \section{Approach}

-As outlined above, LLMs demonstrate considerable natural language understanding and text processing capabilities.
-Their ability to perform a wide range of tasks, from document summarisation to detailed linguistic analysis, makes them an attractive choice for automating the annotation of privacy policies.
-However, these models operate within a finite context window, leading to a fundamental trade-off between input length and annotation granularity.
-LLMs tend to perform well on high-level tasks such as summarisation or classification when processing lengthy inputs, as they distribute their attention across a broader text span.
-Conversely, fine-grained tasks, such as identifying and annotating specific phrases within privacy policies, require a more localised focus.
-As input length increases, the model's ability to retain detailed semantic distinctions may diminish, potentially leading to less precise annotations.
+As outlined above, LLMs demonstrate strong capabilities in natural language understanding, making them a compelling choice for automating the annotation of privacy policies.
+However, their attention mechanisms~\cite{vaswani2017attention} and finite context windows introduce a trade-off between input length and annotation granularity.
+While LLMs perform well on broader tasks such as summarisation or classification over longer texts, fine-grained tasks like word- or span-level annotation require a more localised focus.
+As input length increases, semantic precision may suffer, reducing annotation accuracy.

-For this reason, an effective annotation strategy must balance input size and contextual awareness.
-If the input is too extensive, the model may struggle to allocate sufficient attention to individual phrases, reducing annotation accuracy.
-On the other hand, providing overly small input segments risks losing essential contextual information, which is particularly critical in legal and regulatory texts where meaning often depends on surrounding content.

-The proposed approach integrates two stages to address this challenge.
-The first stage pre-processes privacy policies, which are typically available as raw HTML documents, by converting them into well-structured lists of textual passages.
-This transformation ensures that the input is structured in a manner that preserves relevant contextual relationships while segmenting the document into passages suitable for further processing.
-This structured segmentation mitigates the limitations imposed by LLMs' finite context windows and allows the model to retain adequate context while ensuring that individual phrases remain within optimal processing range.
-The second stage employs an LLM-based annotation pipeline to analyse these structured passages and generate detailed annotations aligned with GDPR transparency requirements.